Welcome to CORE mental health...

 Collaborative

-Teachers are encouraged to work alongside children in sessions.
+Teachers work alongside children in sessions.

 Compassionate

-The approach prioritises kindness and understanding.
+The approach prioritises kindness & understanding.

 Creative